 Why?
 I think because the media hasn’t been kind to Lebanon.
 To name the biggest scandal, just a few years ago, there was a huge controversy surrounding the show Homeland.
 The show portrayed one of the calmest and colorful streets of Beirut – Hamra, in a terrible way.
 They called the country a ‘war zone’ with truck bombs, political assassinations, and abductions.
 Lebanese government even threatened to sue for defamation; for a very good reason.

 Let me calm you down.
-Lebanon is exactly opposite to how it’s been portrayed in the series.
+Lebanon is exactly the opposite to how it’s been portrayed in the series.
 Should I mention that all the scenes were actually filmed in Tel Aviv… (that’s actually also safe)?
 Remember that there hasn’t been any war in Lebanon for over a decade.

 After traveling to Lebanon I would answer your question on whether you should travel to Lebanon in two words: YES, absolutely!
 Lebanon is a beautiful country and should be on your must-see travel list.